axiros/vpe/README.md

 This lazy loads the module on first use.

+If wanted, same style, also `,g` and `,E`.
+Naturally, those shorcuts are just suggestions.

 ### Requirements

-- Should work for vim and neovim with python3 support.
+- Should work for vim and neovim with python3 support but tested only in neovim
 - Autoformatting of results only in neovim.
 - For filetype python we assume these requirements in your config:
 - `set foldmethod=indent` should be set, since we collapse classes after creating swagger support definitions.

 ## Developing

 Set `let g:vpe_reload=1` to enable reloading the module at every invokation.
 State, e.g. evaluated imports, is kept in dict `ctx.state`.

-In order to run "manual" tests w/o vim, just touch an empty `vim.py` next to the module (or pip install it).
+Modules can be tested better using the command line syntax.

 ### Automatic Testing